zama-ai/concrete/docs/execution-analysis/debug.md

 For [bug reports](https://github.com/zama-ai/concrete/issues/new?assignees=&labels=bug%2C+triage&projects=&template=bug_report.md), try to:

-* Avoid randomness to ensure reproductibility of the bug
+* Avoid randomness to ensure reproducibility of the bug
 * Minimize your function while keeping the bug to expedite the fix
 * Include your input-set in the issue
 * Provide clear reproduction steps